-1. For the regulatory wholesale asset class:
+- 1. For the regulatory wholesale asset class: - i.

-- i.
 Corporate securitisations, both for large corporates and SME portfolios, will be largely eliminated by the introduction of the Basel SA Output Floor as currently envisaged.
 This could contribute to a significant reduction in the availability of bank funding to European firms. - ii.
 Existing transactions done for risk management purpose, especially corporate ones, are likely to fail the EU Significant Risk Transfer (SRT) test applied by supervisors and, hence, will have to be terminated.
-Some of the negative effects of the SA Output Floors on existing transactions would be substantially mitigated if IRBA banks were required to evaluate EU SRT tests only under IRBA, at transaction level, even if the aggregate SA Output Floor is binding.6 - iii.
-The impact of Basel and EU rule changes will be felt at a time when securitisation as a capital management tool would likely otherwise be more widely used owing to the rise in capital for corporate lending implied by the SA Output Floor. - 2.
-For the regulatory retail asset class: the SA Output Floors regime will encourage greater securitisation activity in residential mortgage and other retail loan portfolios because the increase in capital for loans held on balance sheet will exceed, sometimes disproportionately, that of securitised assets.
+Some of the negative effects of the SA Output Floors on existing transactions would be substantially mitigated if IRBA banks were required to evaluate EU SRT tests only under IRBA, at transaction level, even if the aggregate SA Output Floor is binding. - iii.
+The impact of Basel and EU rule changes will be felt at a time when securitisation as a capital management tool would likely otherwise be more widely used owing to the rise in capital for corporate lending implied by the SA Output Floor.

-4 While risk takers might prefer to have the component (ii) first and (i) second, this would add confusion between the expected loss that is in a pool (a risk notion), with the future margin income of that pool (an income notion) that offsets the VaR calculation at a one-year horizon as recognised in the IRB regulatory formulae when calculating K. As for on-balance sheet assets the FMI recognition when calculating K is capped at one-year EL, therefore, the first conceptual tranche has a thickness K, and the second conceptual tranche as a thickness FMI capped at the 1-year EL, i.e, EL.
+&lt;sup>5 While risk takers might prefer to have the component (ii) first and (i) second, this would add confusion between the expected loss that is in a pool (a risk notion), with the future margin income of that pool (an income notion) that offsets the VaR calculation at a one-year horizon as recognised in the IRB regulatory formulae when calculating K. As for on-balance sheet assets the FMI recognition when calculating K is capped at one-year EL, therefore, the first conceptual tranche has a thickness K, and the second conceptual tranche as a thickness FMI capped at the 1-year EL, i.e, EL.

-5 First loss retentions are often sized based on the pool EL.
+&lt;sup>6 First loss retentions are often sized based on the pool EL.
 This is not the same as component (ii) which is an income stream on underlying assets, also sized (due to the regulatory cap) to be equal to 1-year EL.
 The non-recognition of FMI in securitisation tranches, leads to various market compensating mechanisms, such as one-year rolling Synthetic Excess Spread, that are not in the scope of this study.

-6 For an originating bank which has passed the SRT test under IRB, (i.e., passed the operational requirements for the recognition of risk transference as in BIS CRE40.24 and is able to calculate SEC-IRBA on the retained position), for the purpose of calculating the risk weights in SA, it should not be required to redetermine the operational requirements for the recognition of risk transference under the SA.
+&lt;sup>7 For an originating bank which has passed the SRT test under IRB, (i.e., passed the operational requirements for the recognition of risk transference as in BIS CRE40.24 and is able to calculate SEC-IRBA on the retained position), for the purpose of calculating the risk weights in SA, it should not be required to redetermine the operational requirements for the recognition of risk transference under the SA.
+The operational requirements for the recognition of risk transference under the SA.
+The operational requirements for the recognition of risk transference under the SA.
 The operational requirements for the recognition of risk transference state that: "(40.24) An originating bank may exclude underlying exposures from the calculation of risk-weighted assets only if all of the following conditions have been met.
 Banks meeting these conditions must still hold regulatory capital against any securitisation exposures they retain.
 (1) Significant credit risk associated with the underlying exposures has been transferred to third parties.
 (2) The transferor does not maintain effective or indirect control over the transferred exposures. [...]"